The Legend of Zelda: Majora's Mask: Setting and characters

-Majora's Mask is set in Termina, an alternate version of Hyrule which is the main setting of most Zelda games.
+Majora's Mask is set in Termina, an alternate version of Hyrule (the main setting of most Zelda games).
 Termina is depicted as a darker, more unsettling version of Hyrule, in which landmarks are familiar but twisted and minor characters who previously appeared in Ocarina of Time are presented with individual stories of misfortune.
 In the skies above Termina, a grimacing moon moves inexorably closer, threatening to crash and obliterate all life.
 It is predicted to impact at dawn on the day of the Carnival of Time, an annual harvest festival that begins in three days.
 Despite the looming threat, the various peoples of Termina are preoccupied by their own respective troubles.
 In the center of Termina, the people of Clock Town endlessly debate evacuating the city or continuing to prepare for the festival, the failure of which would be devastating to the economy.

 Story

 Majora's Mask begins several months after Ocarina of Time.
+It is the first game in the Child Era of the "Victorious Hero" timeline that connects to an alternate reality scenario where the Hero of Time successfully defeats Ganondorf in Ocarina of Time and returns to the present to use the wisdom he has gained to warn young Zelda of the horrifying fate of Hyrule.

 Link sets out in search of his missing companion, Navi, who departed after the events of the previous game.
 During his search, he is ambushed by a Skull Kid wearing a mysterious mask and his two fairy companions, the siblings Tatl and Tael.
 They steal both his horse, Epona, and the Ocarina of Time.
 Link pursues them and falls into a trap; Skull Kid curses Link, transforming him into a Deku Scrub, but inadvertently leaves Tatl behind.
 With no other choice, Tatl guides Link to Clock Town to reunite with her brother.
 They meet the Happy Mask Salesman, who pressures Link into recovering the mask that Skull Kid stole, promising to break the curse if he succeeds.
 After three days, Link manages to locate Skull Kid and retrieve the Ocarina of Time but fails to get the mask.
 As the moon nears impact, Tael instructs Link to awaken the Four Giants, the guardian deities of the regions in each cardinal direction.
 Link plays the Song of Time and miraculously returns to the day he first set foot in Termina.